“The page below is from the manual of PRTG,

-The background color of a row indicates the value listed in the Status column.
-It is shown green for Up , yellow for Warning , red for Down , and white for all other values.
+The sensor status icon in the Sensor column shows the status of an affected sensor.
+It is green for Up , yellow for Warning , red for Down , and no icon for all other values.

 You can enable a filter to only show certain log entries of a certain event.
 The drop down menu shows all possible event types.
 Select an entry to only show events of the respective event type.
 Choose between All Events , Up & Down , Down , Warning , Unusual , Up , Paused & Resumed , Probe Related , Auto Discovery , Notifications , and Status Messages .
 The default value is All Events .

 If you have filtered out all sensors and the list below shows no entries, try another filter or revert to All Events .